anony3333/UxxxxxxxxH/README.md

 3. Run run_on_sunway.py to run all test cases in the directory

-4. Run get_all_cases.py to collect all results in the directory.
+4. Run get_all_cases.py to collect all results in the directory and you can find the best result.

+## Reproduce Our Result
+Run draw_ablation.py to draw our ablation test figure.

+Collect all expriment result and write them in data.xlsx.
+Then run performance_merge.py to draw Figure x.